lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * The Book of Mormon and other scriptures.

-  * Preach My Gospel.
+  * Preach My Gospel: A Guide to Sharing the Gospel of Jesus Christ.

-  * Safeguards for Using Technology.
+  * Adjusting to Missionary Life.

 Family members and leaders help all candidates commit to follow missionary standards.
 They encourage candidates to study the missionary standards